Ensemble Swing manouche

 Passionate about active pedagogy, he teaches with Muziekpublique and regularly in summer courses such as the AKDT in Neufchateau or the well-known “Django In June” in Massachusetts.
 Resolutely acoustic, his playing, all in finesse and sincerity, reveals his immoderate taste for traditional music, jazz and Django’s music in particular.

-Come and discover this course during the free session on Wednesday 23th of September, between 7:30pm and 9pm.
+Come and discover this course during the free session on Wednesday 21 September 2022, between 7:30pm and 9pm.

 Ensemble (8 courses/cycle)